 PDA Investment and Growth Strategies are also encouraged to reflect policies that reduce displacement and increase community stabilization.
 Investment near transit can bring much-needed benefits to neighborhoods, but can also result in market-driven displacement of lower-income residents due to rising rents and conversion of rental units to condominiums.
-In addition to affordable housing policies and preservation strategies, regional agencies recognize other stabilization strategies, such as robust community involvement in planning processes-especially inclusive of low income residents and residents of color.
+In addition to affordable housing policies and preservation strategies, regional agencies recognize other stabilization strategies, such as robust community involvement in planning processesespecially inclusive of low income residents and residents of color.
 While some PDA plans focus primarily on design and market considerations, others integrate these issues with affordable and mixed-income housing, economic opportunity, and community involvement.
-Current and future planning efforts provide an opportunity to add policies that will help insure that future the tagent of the plane of the detail in a subsequent current.
+Current and future planning efforts provide an opportunity to add policies that will help insure that future declaration in the property benefits and does not displace existing low-incompositions.
+These will be assessed in greater detail in a subsequent of the second control of